THE PETROGLYPH INQUIRY: Does an Ancient Rock Carving in Chaco Canyon Depict the 1097 Total Solar Eclipse?

 Please Contribute Your Thoughts and Ideas!

-The Outreach team for the NASA PUNCH mission invites YOU to participate in the Petroglyph Inquiry.
-You can join us in using historic and contemporary images of the Sun to help evaluate a solar interpretation for an ancient rock carving (petroglyph).
+The Outreach team for the NASA PUNCH mission invites all learners to join us in using historic and contemporary images of the Sun to help evaluate a solar interpretation for an ancient rock carving (petroglyph).
+Our set of seven images is available in both tactile and visual form, thereby allowing blind and low-vision learners to participate fully in the inquiry.

 The first in the set of seven images is a sandstone petroglyph (rock carving) created by Ancestral Puebloan people who were resident in a place called Chaco [CHA-koh] Canyon a thousand years ago.
 This mysterious rock carving shown below is the focus of the Petroglyph Inquiry.